 Great Customer Experience is No Longer an Option

-Companies can end due to a bad customer experience, but there are still many out there who don't make the effort required to make customers happy.
+Companies can end from a bad customer experience, but there are still many out there who don't make the effort required to make customers happy.

 Privacy is not the end of a great experience; instead, think of it as the beginning of an even better experience.
 If you haven't done it already, document your current web experience.
 Make a note of the following:

-- Pages you have applied personalization or targeted content
+- the pages you have applied personalization or targeted content

 You'll also want to look at your analytics to see where visitors are spending their time on your website, what forms are converting, how long they stay on your website, what pages have the highest bounce rate and so on.
 Scan search analytics to understand what visitors search for on your site.